curepesynchsoft/CurePe-API/README.md

 # fastify-playground
-#Shree Ganesh, BoilerPlate for Fastify, with Prisma for ORM
+#Shree Ganesh, Fastify, with Prisma for ORM

-This Boiler Plate is really simple, All you need to change is to run few command and you will have a working API in no time.
+This is really simple, All you need to change is to run few command and you will have a working API in no time.

 ## Getting Started